Asbestos in Washington

 Power plants in Washington used asbestos around wires, pipes, generators, and boilers as fire protection.
 From the 1950s through the 1970s, nuclear power plants like Columbia Generating Station and the Hanford Nuclear Facility both exposed Washington employees.

 Shipbuilding is common along Washington’s pacific coast.
 The Northwest Pacific Coast has several ports along the coastline, including in Seattle, WA.
 Other shipyards located in the state include Talbott Shipyard, Voyage Repair Station, and Kaiser Shipyard.
-Each shipyard contained asbestos in its vessels, resulting in extensive asbestos exposure.
+Each shipyard contained asbestos in its vessels, resulting in extensive exposure.

 The timber industry in Washington makes up a significant amount of the State’s economy.
 Paper and pulp mills throughout the state used asbestos-containing materials to manufacture products.
-Machinery, drying felts, and adhesives used to make paper all could have contained asbestos.
+Machinery, drying felts, and adhesives used to make paper all could have contained the mineral.
 Commonly known timber and paper companies include Scott Paper Company, E. K. Wood Lumber Company, Anderson Middleton Lumber Company, and Weyerhauser Timber Company.

 Bremerton Naval Shipyard

-After starting out as a repair site in the late 1800s, the Bremerton Naval Shipyard, also known as Puget Sound Naval Shipyard, began building naval ships during World War I. Since then, the shipyard has built and repair numerous asbestos-filled vessels.
-Both veterans and civilian workers were exposed for decades.
+After starting out as a repair site in the late 1800s, the Bremerton Naval Shipyard, also known as Puget Sound Naval Shipyard, began building naval ships during World War I. Since then, the shipyard has built and repaired numerous asbestos-filled vessels.
+Both veterans and civilian workers were being exposed for decades.